Youth Development Through Hip-Hop

 - Daily lunch provided

-The Residency is designed exclusively for rising teen artists from the greater Seattle area who meet the King County low-income verification.
+The Residency is designed for rising teen artists from underserved communities in the greater Seattle area.
 Aiming to directly address the access barriers many underserved youth and families face when asked to choose between paying for an experiential learning opportunity beyond their means and getting a summer job this residency is an opportunity to provide up to 45 teen artists with a high-quality arts experience that supports them pursuing their artistic development and be compensated for their talent.

 Thank you to our sponsors: